1757-06-18 - Battle of Kolin

 Prelude to the Battle

 By mid June 1757, Field-Marshal Daun had assembled a relief force of some 60,000 men in the area of Czaslau (present-day Čáslav) in Bohemia.
-He then received order from Vienna to force Frederick II to abandon the Siege of Prague and to put a stop to the Prussian invasion of Bohemia.
+He then received orders from Vienna to force Frederick II to abandon the Siege of Prague and to put a stop to the Prussian invasion of Bohemia.
 Accordingly, Daun advanced visibly towards Prague.
-Bevern who had been detached with a Prussian Corps to observe his movements was forced to fall back in front of him.
+Bevern, who had been detached with a Prussian Corps to observe his movements, was forced to fall back in front of him.

 This corps arrived there at daybreak on June 18 and deployed with the hussars and 3 cavalry divisions on its right while its left consisted of a unit of 1,000 Kommandierten line cavalry (converged elite troops) and of the 3 Saxon regiments of Chevaux Légers: Prinz Albrecht, Graf Brühl and Prinz Karl.

 Infantry and Grenzer light troops occupied the oak-wood and the village of Krzeczhorz.